 Following the destruction of the Second World War, the victorious nations agreed to establish the UN to help preserve the peace.
 Headquartered in New York City in North America, the UN quickly expanded, creating a host of organizations dealing with matters ranging from interstate conflict, to political instability, to disaster relief and climate change.
 Over the years, the UN's influence would wax and wane depending on the geopolitical situation but overall grow as the countries of the world became ever more interdependent.
 In the mid twenty-first century, the UN became the de facto ruler of Antarctica by way of the United Nations Organization for Regulating Colonization of Antarctica (UNORCA).

 The UN's impact on Terragen society should not be underestimated.
 While often derided then and now as bureaucratic and inefficient, it is important to remember that there were no global wars on Earth while the UN existed.
 Indeed until the reign of GAIA, the UN oversaw the least violent period in Earth's long and storied history, the so called 'Long Peace.'
 The Federation of Sophonts would borrow freely from the UN and memetic traces can be seen in many First Fed documents and organizations.
-After the First Federation was dissolved, the Solar Organisation was established using many of the same methods and protocols established by the UN long before.
+After the First Federation was dissolved, the Second Federation and later the Solsys Organisation were established using many of the same methods and protocols established by the UN long before.